Call 911 if:

 - If there is any risk of rabies infection, the health care provider will recommend anti-rabies treatment.

-- The person may require stitches, depending on the location and severity of the animal bite.
+- The person may require stitches, depending on how big the wound is and where it is located.

 - The person may also require a tetanus shot or booster.